Stamped vs. Cast Steel: Process Differences, Cost Drivers, and Sourcing Trade-Offs

 The “Litmus Test”: When Casting Is the Right Fit

-Casting is preferred when the following apply:
+Casting is generally the better option when the following conditions apply:

 Key Sourcing Risks Unique to Steel Casting